cardano-foundation/CIPs/CIP-XXXX/README.md

 ```

 where `operation` will be the identifier for the operation, `request` and `response` will be the JSON-schemas for the request and response types respectively, and `errors` will be a list of schemas for the errors that the operation may raise.
+We do not add an explicit scope to operation names, we do however encourage transport-specific implementations of this API to pick the scoping structure that makes more sense to them.

-We will reference several JSON-schemas throughout the document, these are:
+We will reference several JSON schemas throughout the document, these are:

 - [cip-116](link) which provides a JSON encoding of Cardano ledger types.
 Note that this CIP defines a schema for each ledger era.
 When referring to a type from this schema we refer to an `anyOf` of all the schemas in which that type is defined.
 [Maybe we should only reference the latest era and update the CIP in the future? our current definition requires to be perpetually backward compatible with old ledger types]
 - [cip-139](link) which provides definitions for types used in the query layer